yanancai/AI-Youtube-Shorts-Generator/README.md

 - **✅ Confidence Scoring**: Quality metrics for each timestamp refinement
 - **🔄 Backward Compatibility**: All existing workflows continue to work unchanged

-See [OUTPUT_STRUCTURE.md](OUTPUT_STRUCTURE.md) for details on the new organized directory structure.
-See [ENHANCED_FEATURES.md](ENHANCED_FEATURES.md) for detailed documentation of the precision features.

 ## Features (v0.3)

 - **Individual Clip Generation**: Creates separate video files for each engaging segment